 Donating Food and Items In-Kind

 Thank you for your interest in donating in-kind food and personal care items to Arm In Arm.
-We are currently accepting items on a very limited scale, given the CDC recommendations for fully disinfecting in-kind donations.
-Please contact our Princeton site at 609-921-2135 to arrange a drop off date and time with our staff.
+We are currently accepting in-kind items on a more limited scale.
+To arrange drop off at our Trenton locations, please contact firstname.lastname@example.org.
+To arrange drop off at our Princeton site, please call 609-921-2135 or email email@example.com.
 Please note, we cannot accept open or partially used products.

 Why is Arm In Arm changing hours?

 With New Jersey declaring a state of emergency and Governor Phil Murphy instructing residents to shelter in place, Arm In Arm is being proactive in taking precautions.
 Our first priority is the health, safety, and livelihood of our clients, staff, and community supporters.